Streams

 Money Page

 This is your actual landing page or offer that you are going to advertise.
 The “money” word is intended to indicate that this is the page that makes you money.
-You may specify up to 254 money pages for A/B testing.
-Traffic will be distributed across them according to rules of a particular rotator; see the Rotator paragraph below.
+You can specify up to 32 money pages for A/B testing.
+Traffic will be distributed among them according to the rules of the selected rotator.

-Depending on the desired action (see Action below), this field may contain various values such as URLs, paths to local files or directories, PHP or JavaScript code, and others.
-Aside from special cases described below for particular actions, two primary types of value are URLs and paths.
+Depending on the selected action, this field can contain various values such as URLs, paths to local files, PHP or JavaScript code, etc. The two most common value types are URLs and paths.

 • A URL is a link that you normally see in your browser’s address bar, e.g. https://example.com/page.php.
 This may be your offer in a CPA network, a smartlink, a tracking link in a third party tracker, a TDS stream, etc. URLs must start with http:// or https://, otherwise they will be treated as paths.

-With redirect actions, you may also use various non-HTTP URLs to do special tasks on your visitors’ devices.
+With redirect actions, you can also use various non-HTTP URLs to do special tasks on your visitors’ devices.
 Some of the more common examples:

 • mailto:user@example.com will open up a default e-mail program in compose mode;